zaqifathis/BIMserver-doc/Plugins---New.md

 - Will dependencies be included in dependant plugins, or will they simply require the dependency-plugin to be available (and should BIMserver go and get it)?
 - What happens when multiple plugins have the same dependencies?
 Load them multiple times?

 - How to build plugins?
 They all depend on "Shared".
 Should we automatically download a specific version of "shared.jar" and compile agains that?
 Or checkout a specific revision/part of BIMserver?
+It's probably a good idea to make a minimal "shared.jar", it's including way too much at the moment.

 ## WebModule plugins